adamlocker/my-wee-blog/_posts/sounds-of-2019.md

 I am 99% sure I also heard this one on Mary Anne Hobbs' show.
 All hail our saviour Mary Anne Hobbs.

 ### 15. [Amore Amaro - Alessandro Cortini](https://www.youtube.com/watch?v=MVJC--9Swuk)
 Another recommend from train joyrider Paul.
 I enjoyed his 2017 effort AVANTI greatly, and was pleasantly surprised to find out this was even better.
 I found out the other day he also did the soundtrack to one of 2019's most average videogames, [Tom Clancy's Ghost Recon: Breakpoint](https://www.youtube.com/watch?v=_tTREGtktH8&list=PLplWQWlFS074Ck6YZLMon6QcSIbfAFNNW).
-Small world.
+The soundtrack is anything but average.

 ### 16. [Chic Tweetz - Desert Sessions](https://www.youtube.com/watch?v=iiqjsiGyCYE)
 I have liked Josh Homme's original side project for many years now, and the latest Desert Sessions is no exception.
 Music doesn't always have to be serious.
 Matt Berry, yes, _that_ Matt Berry with a cracking turn on the organ here.